Proven Strategies and Forms for Employment Discrimination

 REVISION 13 HIGHLIGHTS

-The 2018 edition of Litigating Employment Discrimination Cases is packed with up-to-date coverage of bedrock employment law principles; detailed analyses of current trends in the law; and use-it-today practical advice.
+The new edition of Litigating Employment Discrimination Cases is packed with up-to-date coverage of bedrock employment law principles; detailed analyses of current trends in the law; and use-it-today practical advice.
 The highlights include new and updated text on these issues:

 Federal Statutes Prohibiting Discrimination